International sanctions during the Russo-Ukrainian war: Opposition to sanctions

+2022 to date

 In March 2022, China expressed opposition to sanctions against Russia as punishment for invading Ukraine.
 No country in Africa, Latin America or the Middle East has imposed sanctions on Russia.

-In March 2022, former Swiss councilor Christoph Blocher announced the ballot initiative 'Pro Souveräne Schweiz' (PSS), which would amend "integral neutrality" to the Swiss constitution.
-If approved, economic sanctions for example against Russia in 2022, would constitute a violation of Swiss neutrality.
-The initiative launched in September 2022 was supported by the right-leaning Swiss People's Party (SVP), when the Parliament of Switzerland voted against a revision of its law to impose independent sanctions.

-As part of the sanctions imposed on Russia, on 2 September 2022, the finance ministers of the G7 group agreed to cap the price of Russian oil and petroleum products, designed to allow Russia to maintain production but limiting the revenue from oil sales.
-In October 2022, India (the world’s third-largest oil importer) announced it would not join the effort to cap the price of Russian oil.
+As part of the sanctions imposed on Russia, on 2 September 2022, the finance ministers of the G7 group agreed to the 2022 Russian oil price cap, designed to allow Russia to maintain production but limiting the revenue from oil sales.
+In October 2022, India, the world's third-largest oil importer, announced it would not join the effort to cap the price of Russian oil.
 India obtains Russian crude at a significant discount, and regards Russia as a strategic, economic partner.

+In 2022, Turkish President Recep Tayyip Erdoğan said that Turkey could not join sanctions against Russia due to import dependence.
+Turkey bought almost half of its gas from Russia.

+Hungary continues to be opposed to sanctions and blocks some sanctions that the EU wishes to put in place.